FREE COMICS — History Comics and comics in education. Free Comics - let me know if you have others to add!

 He studies the intersections of comics and literacy, multimodal and media literacies, and critical theory and Young Adult Literature, and has published and presented work to that effect in state, regional, national and international platforms.
 His major works include the edited collections _Building Literacy Connections with Graphic Novels_ (an NCTE best-seller) and _Rationales for Teaching Graphic Novels_ (Maupin House). and _Super-Powered Word Study_ (a Next Gen Indy Book Award nominee for Maupin House), which he coauthored with Erik Evensen.

+He founded _SANEjournal: sequential art narrative in education_ and has published with ALAN, NCTE, ASCD, and MLA, among others.
 Nature Moscow Best List.
 3 Tools for Creating Comics on iPads.
 This morning I received an email from a reader who was looking for suggestions for tools that her students can use to create comics on their iPads.

 I recommended some paid and free apps to her.
 The free tools that I recommend are featured below.
 Make Beliefs Comix is a free multilingual comic strip creation tool that I’ve featured many times over the years on Free Technology for Teachers.
 How comics became literature — and entered serious world of academics: ‘The battle has been fought, and won’ Nick SousanisThe cover from the comic book, Lockerman, that Nick Sousanis created when he was in high school.

+As a toddler, Nick Sousanis’ first word was Batman.
+How Times Have Changed: The Graphic Novels Amazon Is Promoting – Comics Worth Reading.
 It’s just past Christmas, so time to get people to spend those gift cards!

 Executed in sharp black-and-white diagrams, and abstract and geometric images, this scintillatingly intelligent book succeeds in the great feat of holding the reader's attention not through a story but through ideas.
 Sousanis's own book is the perfect illustration of the inextricability of the verbal and the visual.
+Unlike Unflattening, William Goldsmith's second graphic novel, The Bind (Cape, £20), tells a story, and one that keeps wrongfooting the reader through its corkscrew turns.
 Money, Sex, Power: Should You Be Reading 'Lazarus'?
 When you look at the sheer range and number of original stories being told in comics form today, it’s hard to imagine a better time to be a comics reader.

 Just look at the excerpt below and notice how much they manage to fit in without overwhelming the reader: As you can see, the artwork is clear, concise, and well paced while the writing is simultaneously dense and easily navigable.
 Also, interspersed in all of this history is some science in the form of the chemistry behind how beer is made: